 - Add the egg, sugar, flour and salt and mix at a medium speed for approximately 2 minutes, until the dough comes together.

 - At this stage, it will be sticky.

 - Add the cubed butter and continue to knead with the mixer for another 7 to 8 minutes.

 - At this stage, the dough should be elastic.

-- Turn it out onto a lightly floured surface.
-It will be very soft and somewhat sticky, so dust your hands with flour if necessary, but do not add too much flour.
+- Scrape the sides of the bowl and turn the dough out onto a lightly-floured surface.
+It will be very soft and somewhat sticky, so dust your hands with flour if necessary, but do not add too much additional flour.
 Knead it for about 30 seconds to form a smooth ball.
 Repeat the process, each time turning the dough slightly so that you get a nicely rounded ball.

-- Place it in a large bowl and let it proof until at least double in size.
+- Place it in a large bowl and cover the bowl with a kitchen towel.
+Let the dough rise until at least double in size.

 - This can take any time between 45 minutes up to to 2 hours depending on your surrounding temperature.